Phenomenological constraints on QCD transport with quantified theory uncertainties: Data and multistage heavy-ion model

 \item Hadronic decays and rescatterings: These processes are simulated using Boltzmann kinetic transport with the \SMASH{} code~\cite{Weil:2016zrk, smash_code}. \end{enumerate} The simulation employs $17$ parameters, listed in Table~\ref{param_table}; see Ref.~\cite{JETSCAPE:2020mzn} for details.

-We compare the multistage model with ALICE data using Bayesian inference, which requires model predictions at many parameter values.
+In order to perform Bayesian parameter inference for the multistage model using ALICE data, we require model predictions at many parameter values.
 Because these simulations are computationally intensive, we train fast model surrogates (Gaussian process emulators) using a new and improved method -- Automatic Kernel Selection Gaussian Process (AKSGP)~\cite{AKSGP}.
 The simulation data used to train the emulators are the same as in Ref.~\cite{JETSCAPE:2020mzn}.

-\textit{\textbf{Model-data comparison.}} Comparison with experimental data should, in principle, be performed using predictions from the ``true'' theory.
-However, all models are approximations, and their observable predictions $\eta_{\rm mod}(x, \bm{\theta})$ (where $x$ denotes centrality in this work and $\bm \theta$ are the model parameters) carry an associated theory error $\delta_{\rm MD}(x)$.
-If this error were known exactly, predictions would be recovered from the ``true'' theory,

-Comparison of $\xi(x, \bm{\theta})$ with the data would then yield the correct estimates of $\bm\theta$.
-However, $\delta_{\rm MD}(x)$ is usually not known precisely, and at best only qualitative knowledge about this error is available.